PratikshitC/PratikshitC/README.md

 - 🔭 I’m currently working on DSA and Web Development
 - 🌱 I’m currently learning php
 - 👯 I’m looking to collaborate on anything related to CS field.
-- 🤔 I’m looking for help with love life.
+- 🤔 I’m looking for help with sex life.
 - 💬 Ask me about anything  .
 - 📫 How to reach me:Don't think twice Come and meet me directly.
 - 😄 Pronouns:his + her